COVID-19 MicroEnterprise Grants

 - Be a for-profit business entity physically located in the Town of South Kingstown.
 (You do not need to live in South Kingstown, but your business must have a physical location in town.);

-- Have at least 2 but not more than 5 employees, including the business owner(s);
+- Employ no more than 5 people, including the business owner(s);

 - Be operated by an applicant-owner who qualifies as a low or moderate income individual based on their family income (see the income table, below).
 Note - Your family income is determined based on the town that you live in.
 If you do not live in South Kingstown please check with us to see if different income limits apply to you;